datascience-gft/blog_posts/README.md

-# blog_posts
+# Supporting Material for GFT AI Lab Blog Posts
-Collection of code supporting blog posts from GFT AI Lab
+A collection of code supporting blog posts from GFT AI Lab.